genevate/style_guides/business/iterations.md

 ## Overview

-Many businesses typically like to schedule meetings for planning, status, demos, etc. This is time consuming and wasteful of company time.
-Instead, focus on being productive and enabling everyone to do their best work via the following:
+Many businesses typically like to schedule meetings for planning, status, demos, etc. This is time consuming, a [scourge](https://m.signalvnoise.com/status-meetings-are-the-scourge), and wasteful of company time.
+Instead, focus on being productive and enabling everyone to do their best work via the
+following:

 - **Schedule**: Use a one-week interval starting on Monday and ending on Friday.
 - **Status**: Each day, when people start their day (respective of time) zone, everyone reports